Chris Lengerich

 How do we make scientists and engineers 100x more productive to solve problems that matter?

-Deep learning TL and investor working towards open-sourcing finance, science and psychology.
-Currently building at Meta AI and investing on the weekends with First Cap.
-Graduated from Stanford AI ('14) and YC (S16), although the best education has come from building things from scratch in the real world.
+Currently building the pieces at Context Fund and investing on the weekends with First Cap.
+Grad school @ Stanford AI (MSCS '14) and YC (S16), although the best education has come from multi-year investments in building ambitious things from scratch in the real world (see below).

 Investment

 The world is full of places where thoughtful time or money can deliver 10x returns on happiness and efficiency.
 Many of the best entrepreneurs and CEOs also tend to think like investors (Stripe, etc.).
+I don't like labels, but if you do, investment-oriented thinking typically means being empirical above all, which leads to being contrastivist, which leads to both positive and negative marginal analysis (underlies contrastive value theory).

-Started a private ~98-person wealth management group called First Cap which has delivered strong returns for members.
+Started a private ~103-person wealth management group called First Cap which has delivered strong returns for members.
 Investments historically have returned 30%-170% in 1-2 months with a max drawdown of 7%, and the group has been running for over three years through several macro periods.
 We're a bunch of nice graduates of top PhD programs (Stanford, MIT, etc.), successful entrepreneurs and financial experts building scalable, diversified investment strategies even our parents can invest in.
 Personal growth investments include SpaceX and Impossible Foods.

 Investing your time as an entrepreneur can be much more scientific and efficient than it is right now.
 I wrote a collection of articles to put first principles and empirical grounding behind growing yourself through early-stage, which will hopefully increase the hit rate of the ecosystem (see Essays).
 Hopefully, this will be helpful to others starting out.